 Here are some tips to minimize the negative effects of environmental toxins:

-Exposure to smoke from fires https://www.health.ny.gov/environmental/outdoors/air/smoke_from_fire.htm
+Exposure to smoke from fires: https://www.health.ny.gov/environmental/outdoors/air/smoke_from_fire.htm

-Tobacco secondhand smoke https://www.cdc.gov/tobacco/data_statistics/fact_sheets/secondhand_smoke/health_effects/
+Tobacco secondhand smoke: https://www.cdc.gov/tobacco/data_statistics/fact_sheets/secondhand_smoke/health_effects/

-Alcohol and cancer https://www.cancer.gov/about-cancer/causes-prevention/risk/alcohol/alcohol-fact-sheet
+Alcohol and cancer: https://www.cancer.gov/about-cancer/causes-prevention/risk/alcohol/alcohol-fact-sheet

-Radiation-emitting products on the FDA website http://www.fda.org
+Radiation-emitting products on the FDA website: https://www.fda.org

-High antioxidant foods http://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/multimedia/antioxidants/sls-20076428
+High antioxidant foods: https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/multimedia/antioxidants/sls-20076428